pixie79/resume/Mark_Olliver_Resume.md

 * Private Cloud, AWS and Rackspace Cloud Environments.
 * VOIP, Voice Telephony via IP, Global SIP routing
 * GNS3 routing virtualisation.
-I assist in customers 1st, 2nd and 3rd line support as needed including on-site trips to customers globally including Ireland, Sweden and Australia, training and trouble shooting issues.
-As part of my support to customers I advise them on their networks and computer systems and in some cases act in the capacity of their IT Manager.
-This has required me to advise on Microsoft Windows Servers, Clients and Cisco networks.
+I also assistted in customers 1st, 2nd and 3rd line support as needed including on-site trips to customers globally including Ireland, Sweden and Australia, training and trouble shooting issues, with a specialty on data mining.
+As part of supporting customers I advised them on their internal networks; systems and in some cases act in the capacity of their IT Manager.

 ## Systems Tester / Systems Administrator
-** Netmonitor / Kertrial Solutions Ltd **; Sep 2000 - Jan 2002
+#### Netmonitor / Kertrial Solutions Ltd
+**Sep 2000 - Jan 2002**

-After leaving University I started with Netmonitor who developed software to manage network time pieces.
-My role initially was to test the software, following strict testing guidelines and procedures.
-This involved ensuring test systems were often rebuilt to a clean state so that all tests could be followed correctly.
-The systems we used included Windows and Solaris servers and a mixture of windows and Solaris clients.
-As I progressed at Netmonitor I moved over to third line support, and systems administration of the network.
-This involved looking after the test and development hardware, as well as the bespoke customer hardware that we managed.
-As part of my third line support I travelled to Mexico where I installed and upgraded the monitoring systems of Mexico Telecom.
+After leaving University I started my career with Netmonitor; They developed software to manage and monitor network time pieces.
+My role initial was as a Software Tester, following strict testing guidelines, producing test plans to ensure good coverage.
+To ensure fair tests we often rebuilt servers and clients back to known states so that we could test the changes in the software.
+During this time I became the company systems administrator looking after the Window Server and Solaris estate along with the bespoke customer hardware that we managed.
+As a skilled tester part of my role included third line and onsite support including a trip to Mexico where I installed and upgraded the monitoring systems of Mexico Telecom on behalf of our client Symmetricom.

 ---

 # Education

 ## University of Portsmouth
-** BSc Hons, Business Systems Information **; 1997 - 2000
+#### BSc Hons, Business Systems Information
+**1997 - 2000**

 ## School / College
-** Cardinal Newman School, Hove **; 1990 - 1997
+#### Cardinal Newman School, Hove
+** 1990 - 1997**

 Including:
 * Advanced GNVQ Business and Eurpean Studies
 * Double Science and Maths